As financial planners, we hear all sorts of reasons about why people’s finances are the way they are… especially when they seem financially stuck.

 Coming Up with “Reasons Why” Is Detrimental to Progress

+Spending your energy coming up with reasons why things are the way they are does nothing to change the situation.
 Not only that, but it also distracts you from what could actually solve the problem and change your situation: getting in action!

 - Dwelling on past money mistakes

 - Ruminating over what you could have done differently but didn’t

 - Coming up with reasons for why your situation is the way it is

 - Making excuses for continued poor habits and bad financial behavior

 - Assuming everything that happens to you is someone/something else’s fault

 The circumstances of right now are what they are.
 Acknowledge it for what it is… without making excuses for it! without making up reasons for why it’s like that!
 Then take action to change moving forward.